SU-SWS/decanter-web/content/_pages/brand-compliance.md

 ### Typography, color, and more

-Our brand team at University Communications has documented all of the tools, best practices, and guidance on the Brand Guidelines website.
+Our brand team at University Communications has documented all of the tools, best practices, and guidance on the Stanford Identity website.

-<a href="https:/www.identity.stanford.edu/" class="su-link su-link--action">Learn more about Stanford brand guidelines</a></p>
+<a href="https:/www.identity.stanford.edu/" class="su-link su-link--action">Learn more about the Stanford Identity</a></p>

-## Decanter Components
+## Decanter components

-Our Decanter Design System is fully outfitted with your brand needs.
+Our Decanter Design System is fully outfitted with components that complement the core elements of the Stanford Identity.

 <p><a href="https:/page/brand-design-elements/" class="su-link su-link--action">Explore our Brand + Design Elements section</a></p>